-A total of 250 wind turbines are proposed for the site.
-Up to 250 x 3MW wind turbines are proposed for the site.
-Based on specialist study findings and other technical reasons the Final Layout (Alternative 2) consists of 250 x 3MW wind turbines.
-Figure 4.2 below shows a typical wind turbine similar to the type envisaged for the Roggeveld Wind Farm.
+A total of 75 wind turbines are proposed for the site and each turbine will have an output of 2MW - 3MW however, based on specialist study findings the Final Layout (Alternative 2) consists of a total of 69 wind turbines.
+Figure 4.2 below shows a typical wind turbine similar to the type envisaged for the Richtersveld Wind Farm.
 Modern wind turbine designs include a tubular tower, three blades and a nacelle which houses a generator, gear box and other operating equipment.
-Each of the turbines at the Roggeveld Wind Farm will have an individual capacity of up to 3 MW.
-The turbines will be approximately 100 m high (to the turbine hub), with a rotor diameter from tip of blade to tip of blade of up to 117 m.
-Total height from ground to highest blade tip would be up to 158.5 m.
+Each of the turbines at the Richtersveld Wind Farm will have an individual capacity of up to 3 MW.
+The turbines will be approximately 100 m high (to the turbine hub), with a rotor diameter from tip of blade to tip of blade of 117 m.
+Total height from ground to highest blade tip would be approximately 158 m.

-Each turbine will have an above ground, visible concrete foundation of approximately 5 m x 5 m and an underground, non-visible concrete foundation of approximately 20 m x 20 m x 3.0 m (depth) at its base and a gravel hard standing and lay-down area (of approximately 2,500 m $^2$ ( $^1$ ) adjacent to the turbine foundation.
-The hard standing area will be used for construction activities and for turbine maintenance during operation.
-The hard-standing will be compacted in order to facilitate the use of a crane during construction and maintenance activities.
-Each turbine will be accompanied by an electrical transformer.
-Some turbines may need to be lit to meet the Civil Aviation Authority's safety standard requirements.
+Each turbine will have an aboveground, visible concrete foundation of approximately 5 m x 5 m and an underground, non-visible concrete foundation of approximately 20 m x 20 m x 3.5 m (depth) at its base and a gravel hard standing and lay-down area (of approximately 2,500 m^{2 (1)}) adjacent to the turbine foundation.
+The hard standing area would be used for construction activities and for turbine maintenance during operation.
+The hard-standing would be compacted in order to facilitate the use of a crane during construction and maintenance activities.
+Each turbine would be accompanied by an electrical transformer.
+Some turbines may need to be lit to meet the Civil Aviation Authority's safety standard requirements2.

-(1) The area required for all hard standing, lay-down areas and access roads will be kept to the minimum practicably possible (given technical and health and safety constraints) in order to minimise impacts on the environment.

-(2) Marking of Obstacles SA-CATS AH 139.01.33
+The area required for all hard standing, lay-down areas and access roads will be kept to the minimum practicably possible (given technical and health and safety constraints) in order to minimise impacts on the environment.
+Marking of Obstacles SA-CATS AH 139.01.33